thulab/iotdb-quality/docs/en/DataProfiling/Median.md

 **Parameter:**

-+ `error`: The rank error of the approximate median.
-It should be within [0,1) and the default value is 0.
++ `error`(optional): The rank error of the approximate median.
+It should be within (0,1).
 For instance, a median with `error`=0.01 is the value of the element with rank percentage 0.49~0.51.

 **Output Series:** Output a single series.
 The type is DOUBLE.
 There is only one data point in the series, whose timestamp is 0 and value is the approximate median.